-I think it’s an unfortunate situations that it is so easy to enable Cortana in Windows 10, and frustrating that Microsoft has made it near impossible for regular users to disable the feature again.
-There is no good reason why users shouldn’t be able to easily turn the feature off again if they’re uncomfortable with it or just plain don’t like it.
+I think it’s an unfortunate situations that it’s so easy to enable Cortana in Windows 10, and frustrating that Microsoft has made it near impossible for regular users to disable the feature again.
+There’s no good reason why users shouldn’t be able to easily turn the feature off again if they’re uncomfortable with it or just plain don’t like it.

 It’s also possible for Windows 10 Enterprise and Professional users to disable Cortana using a Group Policy.
 However, this option isn’t available to Windows 10 Home users.
 The System Registry method outlined above works for disabling Cortana in all Windows 10 variants.